americocunhajr/EPIDEMIC/paper/paper.md

 do this, just change the values of the parameters of the epidemic that you want to analyze in the code.
 It is also possible to carry out analyzes, for example, of $\mathcal{R}_0$ in relation to $\beta$, or else of the number of deaths in relation to $\beta$.
-In Figure [2] is possible to see an example time series graph of the SEIAHRD compartmental model.
+Figure [2] shows an example time series graph of the SEIAHRD compartmental model.

 ![Time series graph of the SEIAHRD dynamic model generated in the modeling module of EPIDEMIC.]